nordeim/SG-Point-Of-Sale/Product Requirements Document (PRD).md

-Understand the goal perfectly: to create a definitive, "super-set" Product Requirements Document (PRD) that synthesizes the strongest elements from all submitted designs.
-This "Gold Standard" PRD will serve as the single source of truth, leaving no ambiguity for the development team and ensuring the final product is architecturally sound, functionally complete, and perfectly tailored to the Singaporean market.

 By combining the technical rigor of **Design 18**, the business clarity of **Design 2**, and the pragmatic elements of the other proposals, we will create a comprehensive, fool-proof blueprint.

 Here is the super-set SG Point-of-Sale (POS) System PRD.